Information about how your doctor decides which treatment you need and treatment by stage.

 With early stage CLL a remission can last for years.
 After some time the leukaemia may become active again and cause symptoms.
 This is called a relapse.

 Later stage CLL includes stage B CLL with symptoms, or stage C CLL.
-If you have later stage, your doctor may suggest chemotherapy, perhaps combined with a biological therapy called rituximab.
+If you have later stage, your doctor may suggest chemotherapy, perhaps combined with a drug called rituximab.

 The treatment may get your leukaemia under control (in remission).
 You may then have a period where you do not need any treatment.

-If the CLL comes back after treatment, your doctor may suggest more chemotherapy or they may suggest a biological therapy.
+If the CLL comes back after treatment, your doctor may suggest more chemotherapy or they may suggest a targeted cancer drug.

 Many people with CLL can have further remissions with more treatment each time the leukaemia comes back.
 The remissions tend to get shorter, the more treatment you have.